For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Use visual communication skills and drawing conventions to communicate design thinking and practice.
+- Use visual communication skills and drawing conventions to communicate design thinking

 Assessment